RMAF Butterworth Air Base: RAF Butterworth

+No. 27 Armament Practice Camp RAF was here between 1 January 1949 and 20 September 1954.

+Armament Practice Camp, Butterworth RAF was here between 1 April 1955 and 30 April 1956.

 In 1957 the RAF closed the station, with control formally passing to the RAAF the following year, although the property itself remained under RAF ownership.

 RAAF Butterworth

 Following closure of RAF Butterworth in 1957, control was formally transferred to the RAAF on 30 June 1958.
 The station was originally renamed RAAF Station Butterworth and later RAAF Butterworth and was the RAAF's first permanent major air base outside of Australia in the post-WW2 era.
 The base was home to numerous Australian fighter and bomber squadrons stationed in Malaya during the Cold War era.
 During the Vietnam War the base provided aircraft and maintenance personnel in support of deployments and also provided medical and transport support facilities.

 At its peak in the 1970s the base was home to almost 5,000 Australian personnel and their families, but as at 2007 this has dwindled down to a permanent staff of just 40 RAAF personnel and 126 from the Australian Army (although the average number deployed at the base during annual exercises is around 700).
 The RAAF also employs 75 local civilian staff.

 Two notable RAAF fighter units stationed at the base were No. 3 Squadron RAAF and No. 77 Squadron RAAF which saw service with their CAC Sabres during the Malayan Emergency through the confrontation with Indonesia.
 From August 1964 onward, these Sabre jets responded on several occasions to approaches by MiG-21 fighter jets of the Indonesian Air Force towards Malaysian airspace, but the Indonesian aircraft always turned back before crossing the international boundary, thereby averting possible conflict.
 Another notable unit was No. 2 Squadron RAAF which arrived at Butterworth in July 1958.
 Flying Canberra bombers, the squadron flew missions immediately after arriving including formation bombing runs against Communist guerrilla targets, and remained at Butterworth until 1967 when it moved to Phan Rang Air Base in Vietnam.